FUEL4EP/Libreelec_Raspberry_Pi4_Fan_Control/README.md

 - ensure that your raspberry pi4 is not overheating due to a wrong installation
 - it is strongly recommended to make a backup of your SD card before you [upgrade the Libreelec nightly build](https://ekalinak.eu/2017/04/11/updating-kodi-on-raspberry-pi-via-ssh/)

+## download

+- you can download the files of this repository from [here](https://github.com/FUEL4EP/Libreelec_Raspberry_Pi4_Fan_Control/archive/refs/heads/master.zip) as a zip file.

 ## donation

 - if you like my contribution, please feel free to spend me a coffee: